 34. Facts found: Gutbucket was approaching a buoys-to-port windward mark on the port tack layline.
-He reached the two-length circle ahead of Tally-Ho who was coming in on starboard as shown at left.
-When Gutbucket completed his tack, Tally-Ho was about one boatlength directly astern of Gutbucket's transom.
+He reached the zone ahead of Tally-Ho who was coming in on starboard as shown at left.
+When Gutbucket completed his tack, Tally-Ho was less than one boatlength directly astern of Gutbucket's transom.
 However, Gutbucket's crew was slow to bring the jib over and Gutbucket stalled at the mark.

-Tally-Ho did not see that Gutbucket had virtually stopped.
-At the last second, she luffed up but collided with Gutbucket's transom, causing considerable damage.
-Both filed valid protests - Tally-Ho under rule 18.3, and Gutbucket under rule 12 and rule 14.
+Tally-Ho did not immediately see that Gutbucket had virtually stopped.
+At the last second, she violently luffed head to wind and barely avoided a collision with Gutbucket's transom.
+Tally-Ho filed a valid protest - under rule 18.3.

 .....

-Ruling: When Gutbucket completed her tack with any part of her inside the two-length zone, she became subject to rule 18.3 because Tally-Ho was laying the mark.
-Since Tally-Ho was forced "to sail above close-hauled", Gutbucket broke rule 18.3 and is DSQ.
+Ruling: When Gutbucket completed her tack with any part of her inside the zone, she became subject to rule 18.3 because Tally-Ho was laying the mark.
+Since Tally-Ho was forced "to sail above close-hauled" to avoid a collision with Gutbucket, the latter broke rule 18.3 and is DSQ.

 .....